Vintage Triumph Parts

 Companies that produce replacement and custom parts for Triumphs (and other vintage bikes) are spending a lot of time and energy developing and manufacturing parts that sell to a limited clientele.
 This tends to drive the price up, as smaller quantities of Triumph parts are sold compared to, for instance, windshields for late-model Harley touring bikes.

-How to make My triumph bonneville faster
+How to make my Triumph Bonneville faster

 One way to make a motorcycle faster is by increasing it's horsepower.
 Increasing displacement by installing a big bore kit is one way to do so, as is having a high-flow air filter and exhaust system.
 Carbureted bikes can be tuned on a dyno to accurately test and fine tune a motorcycle to get the most power available.

-How to make My triumph bonneville louder
+How to make my Triumph Bonneville louder